Does your knee hurt?

 - Pelvic imbalance

-Other degenerative or systemic conditions like osteoarthritis or rheumatoid arthritis may be factors for some as well.
+Other degenerative or systemic conditions like osteoarthritis and rheumatoid arthritis may be causes as well.

 - Possible instability due to history of ankle sprains